 Skip to Content

-This Denmark itinerary covers the best places to visit in Denmark in just a week, Perfect for those planning a trip to Denmark.
+This Denmark itinerary covers the best places to visit in Denmark in just a week, perfect for those planning their first trip to Denmark.

 Denmark is known for its rich history and picturesque landscapes, making it a popular place for visitors to explore.
 From the iconic little Mermaid Statue in Copenhagen to the fairy-tale-like castles found all over the country, there is plenty to sweep you away whilst in the country.